Exploring the Adversarial Vulnerabilities of Vision-Language-Action Models in Robotics: Experiments

-For TMA task, we evaluate the effectiveness of our method by manipulating various DoF to 0.
-Our method demonstrates significant effectiveness in manipulating robotic trajectory and increasing failure rates~(see Tab.~\ref{tab:main-result-NTA}).
-Specifically, when applied to the different generation settings, our approach yields notable increments across various tasks, including an max average failure rate 97.8\% $v.s.$ 23.5\% of benign performance in \textbf{Simulation}, and 89.1\% in \textbf{Physical}, respectively.
-To further prove the generalizability, we target attack on several non-zero values in~\S\ref{appendix:moreTarget}.
+For TMA task, we evaluate the effectiveness of our method by manipulating all DoF(s) to 0~(\ie, $y^{i}_T=0$ in Eq.~\ref{eq_tma}).
+Our method demonstrates significant effectiveness in manipulating robotic trajectory and increasing FR~(see Tab.~\ref{tab:main-result-NTA}).
+Specifically, when applied to the different generation settings, our approach yields notable increments across various tasks, including a max average failure rate 100\% $v.s.$ 23.5\% of benign performance in \textbf{Simulation}, and 88.6\% in \textbf{Physical}, respectively.
+Moreover, during attack DoF$_4$, we observe low FR and high task deviation.
+This failure can be attributed to the fact that DoF$_4$ controls the orientation along the x-axis, which can be redundant DoF in tasks.
+As a result, attacks targeting \textit{redundant DoF(s)}~\cite{kurdila2019dynamics} are less likely to disrupt execution effectively.
+This observation underscores the importance of task-specific considerations when designing adversarial attacks on robotic systems.

-\textbf{Qualitative Results.} We qualitatively analyze the trajectories of robot movement of the proposed three different objectives in Fig.~\ref{fig:qualitative}.
-For UADA, we compare the trajectory deviations in the same trail with patch generated from UADA and untarget attack.
-As seen, the untarget attack induces small deviations in the trajectory UADA, on the other hand, produces significantly larger trajectory deviations~(also supported by NAD metric in Tab.~\ref{table:physical-results}), which is attributed to UADA’s capability of incorporating action discrepancies.
+\textbf{Qualitative Results.} We qualitatively analyze robot movement trajectories under the three proposed attacks in Fig.~\ref{fig:qualitative}.
+For \textbf{UADA}, we compare the trajectory deviations in the same trail with patches generated from UADA and UMA attacks.
+As seen, the UMA induces small deviations in the trajectory.
+UADA, on the other hand, produces significantly larger trajectory deviations~(also supported by NAD metric in Tab.~\ref{table:physical-results}), which is attributed to UADA’s capability of incorporating action discrepancies.
 In our observation, UADA significantly amplifies the effect on overall task execution, thereby increasing the potential for robotic hazards.
-For UPA, we observe chaotic and irregular behaviors, including instances where the end-effector moves out of the camera’s field of view.
+For \textbf{UPA}, we observe chaotic and irregular behaviors, including instances where the end-effector moves out of the camera’s field of view.
 We attribute this phenomenon to the efficacy of the adversarial patch in perturbing the model’s spatial perception, inducing a consistent deviation from the intended direction of movement, ultimately resulting in failure in a long run.

-For TMA, we observe a notable reduction in the range of motion along the x-axis corresponding to the targeted attack axis.
+For \textbf{TMA}, we observe a notable reduction in the range of motion along the x-axis corresponding to the targeted attack axis.
 This suggests that our proposed targeted attack can effectively constrained robot movements.